brillout/wildcard-api/docs/readme.template.md

 For an API with that many consumers, GraphQL is the fitting tool.

 But, to create an internal API
-(that is an API that is consumed by yourself / your organization), [RPC](/docs/what-is-rpc.md#what-is-rpc) offers a simpler and more powerful alternative.
+(an API consumed by yourself / your organization), [RPC](/docs/what-is-rpc.md#what-is-rpc) offers a simpler and more powerful alternative.

 Large companies,